 Community or Separate Property

 The first step is to determine when the family business or professional practice was started.
-If it was created during the marriage it will be classified as community property.
-However, if one spouse used their own separate funds, it may be classified as separate property.
-If the family business was created before the marriage is will be classified as separate property, but the other spouse may still have an interest for the increase in value gained by the business during the marriage.
+If it was created during the marriage it will be characterized as community property.
+However, if one spouse used their own separate funds, it may be characterized as separate property.
+If the family business was created before the marriage is will be characterized as separate property, but the other spouse may still have an interest for the increase in value gained by the business during the marriage.
 This increase in value will be classified as community property which is divided by the spouses upon divorce.

 Valuing the Family Business